-Expatriates flock here for the cachet and for the very good international schools in Vesinet (Ecole Internationale Malherbe) and around (eg the British School in Croissy).
+Expatriates flock here for the cachet and for the very good international schools in Vesinet (École Internationale Malherbe) and around (eg the British School in Croissy, Lycée International Saint-Germain-en-Laye).
 An active association is dedicated to welcoming expatriates and introducing them to the French language, the people and to Vesinet’s delightful surroundings.
-This place has been compared to the best of English stock broker belt living, but really, one imagines the locals might find that a bit insulting.
+This place has been compared to the best of English stockbroker belt living, but really, one imagines the locals might find that a bit insulting.

 Much of the centre was left in ruins after World War II, but the old town survived and, despite development, Le Pecq has not lost its charm.
 The whole town stretches along both banks of the Seine, and consequently feels a bit split in two.
 The St Germain side, especially to the west, is more developed, but from the Georges Pompidou bridge, the view east is green and the areas surrounding the lake and the park behind are predominantly residential.

 The bridge and its adjoining road network can become very congested, especially in the rush hours.
-There is a Lycée International (British Section) partner school for the primary years, otherwise your daily commute to school is likely to be by car.
+There are Lycée International (British Section) partner schools for the primary and middle school years; otherwise your daily commute to school is likely to be by car.

 Sports facilities are exceptional, particularly for water sports, with a yachting and rowing club and a municipal Olympic pool.